Mobilization may be applied as an oscillatory movement or a sustained stretch intended to decrease pain or increase mobility.

 - Mechanical effect–

-Small amplitude distraction or gliding movement of a joint are used to cause synovial fluid motion, which in turn brings nutrition to avascular portion.
+Small amplitude distraction or gliding movement of a joint is used to cause synovial fluid motion, which in turn brings nutrition to avascular portion.

 - Neuro-physiological effect–